Jesse Williams (actor): Acting career

-In May 2016, Williams was executive producer of the documentary film Stay Woke: The Black Lives Matter Movement.
+In May 2016, Williams was executive producer of the documentary film Stay Woke: The Black Lives Matter Movement, part of BET's 'The Truth Series'.
 In 2021, Williams produced an American short-film titled Two Distant Strangers, written by Travon Free and Martin Desmond Roe.
 This short film won an Academy Award for Best Live Action Short Film in 2021.

 Williams has served as a guest director for student productions at the Urban Arts Partnership 24 Hour Plays Off-Broadway, at the request of Rosie Perez and Anna Strout.

 In March 2022, Williams made his Broadway debut in the revival of Richard Greenberg’s Take Me Out.
-Williams stars in the lead role of Darren Lemming.
-He's been nominated for a Tony Award for Best Featured Actor in a Play.
+Williams starred in the lead role of Darren Lemming.
+He was nominated for a Tony Award for Best Featured Actor in a Play.

+Williams had a recurring role on Hulu's Only Murders in the Building in fall 2023, playing Tobert.
+Together with the rest of the cast, Williams was nominated for the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series in 2024.

 Activism

 Williams is the youngest member of the board of directors at The Advancement Project, a civil rights think tank and advocacy group.
 He is also the executive producer of Question Bridge: Black Males, a multifaceted media project, art exhibition, student and teacher curriculum and website, focused on the black male identity and the diversity within the demographic.

-He has written articles for CNN and The Huffington Post, and has been a guest on Wolf Blitzer's The Situation Room.
+He has written articles for CNN and The Huffington Post.
+He also has been a guest on Wolf Blitzer's The Situation Room.

-In June 2016, Williams won the humanitarian award at the 2016 BET Awards, delivering a speech highlighting racial injustice, police brutality, and the invention of whiteness.
+In June 2016, Williams won the humanitarian award at the 2016 BET Awards.
+His acceptance speech highlighted issues of racial injustice, police brutality, and the 'invention of whiteness'.
 As a result of his speech, dueling petitions were circulated: one to have Williams fired from Grey's Anatomy and one to keep him on the series.